 - Mobile Home: A manufactured home as defined in G.L. c.
-140, § 32Q. - Pick-Up Coach: A structure mounted on a vehicle chassis (self-propelled or otherwise) intended for use as a dwelling for travel, recreation or vacation use. - Motor Home: A portable dwelling used for travel, recreation or vacation and constructed as an integral part of a self-propelled vehicle.

-Modular Home: A dwelling that is prefabricated at a factory or other off-site location and containing complete electrical, plumbing and sanitary facilities, which is designed to be installed on a permanent foundation for permanent living quarters, excluding Mobile Homes and Trailers.
-A Modular Home shall comply with the State Building Code.

-Motel: A building intended and designed solely for transient or overnight occupancy divided into separate rooms within the same building, each of which has a separate outside entrance leading directly to the room, without a common entrance to the rooms, and with or without public dining room facilities, but shall not include a boarding house, lodging house or rooming house, or multifamily dwelling.
+140, § 32Q. - Pick-Up Coach: A structure mounted on a vehicle chassis (self-propelled or otherwise) intended for use as a dwelling for travel, recreation or vacation use. - Motor Home: A portable dwelling used for travel, recreation or vacation and constructed as an integral part of a self-propelled vehicle. - Modular Home: A dwelling that is prefabricated at a factory or other off-site location and containing complete electrical, plumbing and sanitary facilities, which is designed to be installed on a permanent foundation for permanent living quarters, excluding Mobile Homes and Trailers.
+A Modular Home shall comply with the State Building Code. - Motel: A building intended and designed solely for transient or overnight occupancy divided into separate rooms within the same building, each of which has a separate outside entrance leading directly to the room, without a common entrance to the rooms, and with or without public dining room facilities, but shall not include a boarding house, lodging house or rooming house, or Multi-Family Building.

-Movie Theatre/Cinema: A venue, usually a building that contains an auditorium for viewing movies (films) for entertainment.
+(Amended 11-18-19) - Movie Theatre/Cinema: A venue, usually a building that contains an auditorium for viewing movies (films) for entertainment.

-Multifamily Dwelling or Apartment House: A building intended and designed to be occupied by more than two families living independently in separate dwelling units.
+(Added 5-9-16) - Multi-Family Building: A building containing three or more dwelling units, intended and designed to be occupied by three or more families living independently in separate dwelling units.

-Multifamily Development: A residential development of more than one building comprised of multifamily dwellings and which may also include one single family house and one or more two family houses.
+(Amended 11-18-19) - Multi-Family Development: A residential development of more than one building comprised of at least one Multi-Family Building or Apartment Building and which may also include existing residential buildings and one or more two family houses/duplexes.

-Municipal Use: Any use, building, facility or area owned or leased by and operated by the Town of Medway.
+(Amended 11-18-19) - Municipal Use: Any use, building, facility or area owned or leased by and operated by the Town of Medway.

-Museum: A premises open to the public for the procurement, care, conservation, storage, study and display of inanimate objects of lasting historical, scientific, artistic or cultural interest or value.
+(Added 11-14-16) - Museum: A premises open to the public for the procurement, care, conservation, storage, study and display of inanimate objects of lasting historical, scientific, artistic or cultural interest or value.

-- Non-profit Organization: A corporation organized, registered and operated as a nonprofit organization under state or federal law, such as General Laws chapter 180 or recognized under Section 501 (c) (3) of the IRS code.
+(Added 5-9-16) - Non-profit Organization: A corporation organized, registered and operated as a nonprofit organization under state or federal law, such as General Laws chapter 180 or recognized under Section 501 (c) (3) of the IRS code.